 The Biennial of Illustration Bratislava (BIB) is one of the oldest international honours for children’s book illustrators.
 First granted in 1967 to Yasuo Segawa (Japan), it is one of the more prestigious children’s book awards today, along with the Hans Christian Andersen Awards.
 From the very beginning, BIB has been held under the auspices of UNESCO and the International Board on Books for Young People (IBBY) and with the support of the Ministry of Culture, Slovakia.

-As part of their shared commitment to diversity and promoting awareness of the international children’s book world, this collaboration is seen by both ICPBS and IBBY UK as a very important step.
+The UK nominating bodies for this award are IBBY UK and The International Centre for the Picture Book in Society (ICPBS), based at Worcester University.
+This was established in 2016 as part of their shared commitment to diversity and promoting awareness of the international children’s book world.
+The collaboration is seen by both ICPBS and IBBY UK as a very important step.
 IBBY Chair, Pam Dix, says, “I am very keen to increase awareness of the Bratislava award in the UK particularly because of the status it awards to children’s illustration.
-I look forward to this being an on-going collaboration between our two organisations”.
+I look forward to this being an ongoing collaboration between our two organisations.”

-In the 50th year of the existence of the Bienniel of Illustration Bratislava (BIB) competition, IBBY UK was thrilled to announce that British illustrator Laura Carlin was awarded the Grand Prix for Iron Man and A World of Your Own in 2015.
+In the 50th year of the existence of the Biennial of Illustration Bratislava (BIB), the 2015 competition, IBBY UK was thrilled to announce that British illustrator Laura Carlin was awarded the Grand Prix for Iron Man and A World of Your Own in 2015.
 Levi Pinfold, another UK illustrator, received one of the five Bronze Plaques for his books Greenling and Black Dog.

 - Take a look at the Guardian’s Children’s website for more on Laura Carlin and Levi Pinfold’s great work.